axeloh/n-queens-problem/README.md

 ### Snapshots
 Under are some snapshots for different N's.
-The highest value of N I have tried is N = 100, in which a solution was found in about 10 minutes.
+The highest value of N I have tried is **N = 100** and **maxAttempts = 1500**, in which a solution was found in about 10 minutes.

 Initial State | Solution|
 :--- | :---